Elbow fracture: Olecranon

-The most common mechanisms of injury in olecranon fractures is fall on and outstretched hand and trauma directly to the bony process.
+The most common mechanisms of injury in olecranon fractures is fall on an outstretched hand and trauma directly to the bony process.
 Olecranon fractures have been described by a variety of classification systems including Mayo, Colton, and Schatzker, but the consensus among orthopedic surgeons is operative management is indicated if there is greater than 2 cm displacement.
 Conservative management can additionally be considered if the patient is elderly and has minimal demand and weight-bearing of the elbow joint.
 Operative management includes ORIF with tension band wiring (TBW) or plate and screw fixation.
 Olecranon fracture lines have a compression side, or side where the ends of bone are compressed when the attached muscles contract and a tension side where the ends of the bone pull apart on contraction of the muscles.
 TBW allows the tension side of fractures to be converted to compression which encourages bone healing.
 Tension bands are associated with lower cost, shorter operative times and less bleeding, but have higher complications due to a follow-up operation required to remove the hardware compared to plate and screw fixation.
 Regardless, there is no difference in long term range of motion between TBW and plating.
 Other postoperative complications include arthritis especially in comminuted fractures where the joint surface is disrupted, and stiffness which is more commonly seen in non-operative patients.